Minnesota Addendum

 Voting Leave

-Minnesota employees who are eligible to vote may take the necessary paid time off to vote in a regularly scheduled election, election to fill a vacancy in the office of United States or state senator or United States or state representative, election to fill a vacancy in nomination for a constitutional office, or presidential nomination primary election.
+Minnesota employees who are eligible to vote may take the necessary paid time off to vote in a regularly scheduled election, an election to fill a vacancy in the office of United States or state senator or United States or state representative, an election to fill a vacancy in nomination for a constitutional office, or a presidential nomination primary election.
+This time may be taken during early voting periods before an election.

-Employees must provide the University of Denver reasonable advance notice of their need to take time off under this policy.
-Time off should be taken when specified by the University of Denver.
+Employees must provide University of Denver reasonable advance notice of their need to take time off under this policy.
+Time off should be taken when specified by University of Denver.

 Minnesota Political Activity Leave